StopRoadDeaths.ie and Workplace Risk

 And Finally, A Call to the Health & Safety Profession

 Health and safety leaders have a critical role.
 Road risk must move from the margins of compliance to the centre of enterprise risk management.
-Driving for work is not a fringe issue.
-It is frequently the most significant uncontrolled hazard in an organisation.
+Driving for work is not a fringe issue - it is frequently the most significant uncontrolled hazard in an organisation.

 The debate sparked by StopRoadDeaths.ie provides a timely catalyst.

 The opportunity now is for employers to step forward - not defensively, but responsibly.
-Because when driving is part of work, preventing road deaths is not just a matter of public policy.
-It is a matter of corporate governance.
+Because when driving is part of work, preventing road deaths is not just a matter of public policy, it is a matter of corporate governance.
+And governance demands evidence, accountability and action.

 Sources: